edingc/munki-enroll/README.md

         └── clients
             └── computer2 (Software for computer2 goes here.
 Includes A_default manifest, which includes default manifest.)

-The default, A_default, and B_default manifests would be manually created.
-Computer1 would be provisioned with its ClientIdentifier set to locationA/A_default.
-Munki Enroll would then be run on the computer to generate the computer1 manifest in the clients folder under locationA.
+The `default`, `A_default`, and `B_default` manifests would be manually created.
+Computer1 would be provisioned with its ClientIdentifier set to `locationA/A_default`.
+Munki Enroll would then be run on the computer to generate the `computer1` manifest in the clients folder under locationA.
 The computer1 manifest contains the A_default manifest, which contains the default manifest.

 ### Deploying packages